 As a fantastic soundbar under £100, the Goodmans 60 W soundbar looks at stylish mounted on the wall or sitting under your TV.
 Measuring 32 inches, it’s compact size blends a sleek design with high-quality audio.

-With 60 watts of power available, it’s an upgrade to most TV speakers.
+With 60 watts of power available, the Goodmans GDSB04BT60 is an upgrade to most TV speakers.
 The onboard speakers combined with a subwoofer and adjustable modes, faithfully replicate audio from your favourite movies and TV.

 In terms of connectivity, this soundbar features a line-in, RCA and optical inputs as well as Bluetooth.
 This enables you to connect a wide variety of audio sources and easily switch between them.